How audio streaming works

 Airtame takes the resolution that is preferred by the TV.
 In some cases, the detected by Airtame resolution, might not support audio.
 This can be easily fixed by manually choosing the output resolution.
 For this, go to Device Management, scroll to the bottom and click "Advanced Settings" and click on the drop down menu "Resolution".
 Then select the highest available resolution with audio, as shown below.

-- (P) Preferred mode: The TV's preferred mode, may not include Audio
+- (P) Preferred mode: The screens preferred mode, may not include Audio

 - (N) Non-standard Mode